-The actuarial assumptions and methods used in the 2017 funding valuations were based on the most recent experience study completed during the fiscal year ended June 30, 2016.
-The Board set the investment return assumption based on advice from its investment consultant and did reduce this assumption from 7.2% to 7.0% for the 2017 valuations.
+The actuarial assumptions and methods used in the 2018 funding valuations were based on the most recent experience study completed during the fiscal year ended June 30, 2016.
+The Board set the investment return assumption based on advice from its investment consultant, which is 7.0% for the 2018 funding valuations.